SUSE-Technical-Marketing/harvester-terraform/README.md

 An ubuntu 20.04 VM deployed using the image downloaded and with the cloud init configuration defined in vms.tf.
 Depending on if you used and existing vlan or using the definition provided in this repo the network may not work since the network parameters are not defined in vlan created by the network.tf.
 Since we are using KubeVirt all need a namespace to be deployed, in this case to make it simple the dafult namespace in the K8s cluster has been used.

 ## Cleanup
-With this command all the resources created shoul be destroyed.
+With this comman, all the resources created will be destroyed after you confirm with yes.
 ```
 terraform destroy
 ```